 • Keeping informed of legislative and policy developments, bearing in mind that new rules can be introduced quickly in the current situation.

-Due to the uncertainties surrounding Covid-19, we understand that retailers and many other businesses will have concerns.
+We understand that retailers and many other businesses will have concerns.
 Our team are in place to help you, providing the right advice at the right time – every step of the way.
+Get in touch.